Modern Combat 2: Black Pegasus

-Modern Combat 2: Black Pegasus is a 2010 first-person shooter developed and published by Gameloft for iOS, Android, Xperia Play and BlackBerry PlayBook devices as part of the Modern Combat series.
+Modern Combat 2: Black Pegasus is a 2010 first-person shooter developed by Gameloft Montreal, published by Gameloft for iOS, Android, Xperia Play and BlackBerry PlayBook devices as part of the Modern Combat series.
 It is a sequel to 2009's Modern Combat: Sandstorm, and features new environments, updated graphics and more robust multiplayer.
 A sequel was released in 2011, titled Modern Combat 3: Fallen Nation.
 This was followed by 2012's Modern Combat 4: Zero Hour and 2014's Modern Combat 5: Blackout.

 Gameplay

 The gameplay in Black Pegasus is quite similar to that of its predecessor, and also similar to Call of Duty 4: Modern Warfare and Call of Duty: Modern Warfare 2, as players travel through various environments, such as a snowy mountain and a jungle.
 There are three controllable characters in the game; Lieutenant "Chief" Warrens (the protagonist from Sandstorm), Sergeant Anderson, and Private Newman, who are members of Delta, Razor, and Mustang Squads, respectively.

 The game is controlled using virtual buttons on-screen; a virtual control stick on the left of the screen is used for movement, while aiming is achieved by swiping on the touchscreen.
 Gyroscopic controls are featured on the iPhone 4 and fourth generation iPod Touch.
 The player can also crouch, throw grenades, use their weapon's iron sights, reload, change weapon, pick up different weapons, knife enemies, mantle obstacles, and shoot using buttons and prompts on the touchscreen.
 All controls can be customized from the main menu.
 The single-player campaign also includes Quick time events.

 The graphics have advanced considerably since the previous game, due to the power of a new engine.
 On fourth generation devices utilizing a Retina Display, the graphics are even better.